cesarvr/blog/content/post/istio-2.5.md

 ![](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/istio-2.5/profiler.gif)

-This looks nice and all but is very difficult to make sense of that huge block, for that reason in the next post we are going to write a dashboard so we can make sense of our telemetry at real time.
+This looks nice and all, but is very difficult to make sense of that huge block, for that reason in the next post we are going to write a dashboard so we can make sense of our telemetry at real time.

-Here is the code for this [telemetry probe](https://github.com/cesarvr/ambassador), if you find any optimization or improvement feel free to send a PR.
+Here is the code for the [decorator container](https://github.com/cesarvr/ambassador), if you find any optimisation or improvement feel free to send a PR.